-The causes of ischaemic stroke in young adults are diverse and vary by age, gender, and geographic region.4 The causes may be classified according to the TOAST classification.
-Non-atherosclerotic arteriopathies such as arterial dissection as well as premature atherosclerosis

-Non-atherosclerotic arteriopathies such as arterial dissection as well as premature atherosclerosis due to hypertension, cigarette smoking and hyperlipidaemia are collectively the most common causes of ischaemic stroke in young individuals.^{3,5} But often, the cause of the stroke is unknown.6
+The causes of ischaemic stroke in young adults are diverse and vary by age, gender, and geographic region.
+The causes may be classified according to the TOAST classification.
+Non-atherosclerotic arteriopathies such as arterial dissection as well as premature atherosclerosis due to hypertension, cigarette smoking and hyperlipidaemia are collectively the most common causes of ischaemic stroke in young individuals.
+But often, the cause of the stroke is unknown.

-Cryptogenic stroke is defined as stroke without any probable cause identified after adequate diagnostic evaluation.7-10 Cryptogenic stroke has been reported in up to 40% of young stroke cases.4 In 2014, the clinical construct of "embolic stroke of undetermined source" (ESUS) was introduced to identify patients with non-lacunar cryptogenic ischaemic strokes in whom embolism was the likely stroke mechanism.
-About 1/6 of stroke patients are labelled as ESUS and they are generally younger patients with milder stroke but are associated with a higher risk of stroke recurrence.^{7,8} To date, there is no evidence to suggest the role of anticoagulants in the management of ESUS.
+Cryptogenic stroke is defined as stroke without any probable cause identified after adequate diagnostic evaluation.
+To Cryptogenic stroke has been reported in up to 40% of young stroke cases.
+In 2014, the clinical construct of "embolic stroke of undetermined source" (ESUS) was introduced to identify patients with non-lacunar cryptogenic ischaemic strokes in whom embolism was the likely stroke mechanism.
+About 1/6 of stroke patients are labelled as ESUS and they are generally younger patients with milder stroke but are associated with a higher risk of stroke recurrence.
+To date, there is no evidence to suggest the role of anticoagulants in the management of ESUS.